 The guides here tell you awesome facts about the animals and wildlife while making sure that you stick to the rules.
 A lot of the money you pay for your Galapagos trip will be used to assure its existence in the future.

 I would recommend visiting the Galapagos Islands as this is one of the world’s most special places.
-Thinking about going on honeymoon to a truly unique romantic place?
+Thinking about going on a honeymoon to a truly unique romantic place?
 I think this is it.

 Any beach, animal, or nature lover will absolutely fall in love with this virgin paradise that feels like nowhere else on earth.
-If you want to make sure your experience will be just as unforgettable as mine was, I would advise to check out a good tour operator and let them do what they do best, making your travel unique.
+If you want to make sure your experience will be just as unforgettable as mine was, I would advise you to check out a good tour operator and let them do what they do best, making your travel unique.

 Guest blog contributed by our reader Mary Wilson.